Spr19CS210/PA-Drill-Section-Writeups/PA1-Gradenator/README.md

     3. Right click on `PA1Main.java` --> Team --> Commit, move unstaged files
        that you want to commit into staged changes, put in a commit message, and then click "commit and push".

+5. Submit your program for autograding to Gradescope as many times as you would like.
+   Half of the points for each programming assignment for PA1-PA7 are autograded.
+   Submit to Gradescope by logging into gradescope and then submitting the PA1Main.java file by dragging the file to the submit upload window.

 ## Testing your program